ai4protein/FSFP/README.md

 tqdm 4.65.0
 transformers 4.29.2
 ```
+### Hardware
+The code has been tested on RTX 3090 GPU.
+### Installation
+- Install transformers and peft according to [HuggingFace](https://huggingface.co/docs)
+- Install the gpu version of pytorch according to [Pytorch](https://pytorch.org/get-started/locally/)
+- Install learn2learn according to [learn2learn](https://learn2learn.net/tutorials/getting_started/)
+- Other packages can be easily installed by `conda install xxx`
+- The installation should finish in 10-20 minutes.

 ## Config file
 The config file `fsfp/config.json` defines the paths of model checkpoints, input and output.